 I am an AS or AAS degree student, what are my transfer options?

-An AS has 30 general education credits and an AAS degree has 20 general education requirements.
+An AS has 30 general education credits and an AAS degree requires a minimum of 16 general education credits.
 All general education courses will transfer to a four-year college or university.
 Investigate if your particular program has any articulation agreements.
 These agreements guarantee acceptance of part or all of your AS or AAS credits.
 Otherwise, if you transfer to a college or university without an articulation agreements, technical courses are reviewed on a class by class basis.
 Typically, technical credits do not transfer to a four-year college or university without an articulation agreement.

 What is an articulation agreement?

 An articulation agreement is an agreement between Saint Paul College and a four-year college or university.
 This agreement specifies that all or some credits from a particular technical diploma or degree will be accepted towards a specified four-year degree program/major.

 What are the 20 credits of premajor/elective courses for the AA degree?

 These 20 credits can consist of additional Minnesota Transfer Curriculum courses, other elective college credit courses, or technical credits.
 If you have not completed technical credits prior to your enrollment in the Associate in Arts program, it may be in your best interest to take additional MnTC or other courses that are fulfilling major/foreign language/math requirements for your Bachelor degree program of choice.